A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Kac--Moody algebras and Kac--Moody groups

-The equivalence relation $\sim$ is defined by $(fB^{\pm}, \Delta_J^\pm) \sim (gB^{\pm}, \Delta_{J'}^\pm)$ in $(G/B^{\pm}, \Delta^\pm)$ if and only if $\Delta_J^\pm = \Delta_{J'}^\pm$ (so $J = J'$) and $f^{-1}gP_J^{\pm}\subset P_J^\pm$.
+The equivalence relation $\sim$ is defined by $\big(fB^{\pm}, \Delta_J^\pm\big) \sim \big(gB^{\pm}, \Delta_{J'}^\pm\big)$ in $\big(G/B^{\pm}, \Delta^\pm\big)$ if and only if $\Delta_J^\pm = \Delta_{J'}^\pm$ (so $J = J'$) and $f^{-1}gP_J^{\pm}\subset P_J^\pm$.

-Hence on the chambers $\Delta_{\emptyset}^\pm$, the equivalence relation $\sim$ is trivial, while on simplices in the boundary it is nontrivial.
+Hence on the chambers $\Delta_{\varnothing}^\pm$, the equivalence relation $\sim$ is trivial, while on simplices in the boundary it is nontrivial.

-Let $\phi: G\rightarrow G$ be an involution centralizing the Weyl group and such that $\phi(B^\pm)=B^\mp$.
+Let $\phi\colon G\rightarrow G$ be an involution centralizing the Weyl group and such that $\phi\big(B^\pm\big)=B^\mp$.
 Then $\phi$ induces a twin building involution as follows (for details see~\cite{deMedtsGramlichHorn09, Horn09})

 One can give a {\em geometric realization} of a building as follows.
-Let $\{e_1,\cdots,e_\ell\}$ denote the standard orthonormal basis of $\R^\ell$.
+Let $\{e_1,\dots,e_\ell\}$ denote the standard orthonormal basis of~$\R^\ell$.
 Each $r$-simplex is identified with a copy of the standard simplex

-inherits the topology from $\R^{r+1}$.
+which inherits the topology from $\R^{r+1}$.
 Appropriate identifications must be made among the copies of these standard simplices in order to reflect the incidence structure among the simplices in the building.
 For details see~\cite{AbramenkoBrown08}.

-For the buildings associated with the hyperbolic Kac-Moody groups we wish to study, the geometric realization of apartments in the buildings $\cB^+$ and $\cB^-$ can be chosen to be isometric to hyperbolic spaces tesselated by the action of the hyperbolic Weyl group $W$.
+For the buildings associated with the hyperbolic Kac--Moody groups we wish to study, the geometric realization of apartments in the buildings $\cB^+$ and $\cB^-$ can be chosen to be isometric to hyperbolic spaces tessellated by the action of the hyperbolic Weyl group~$W$.
+In the case when the Cartan matrix is strictly hyperbolic, that tessellation is by compact simplices, but otherwise these simplices have ideal vertices stabilized by affine type subgroups of~$W$.